apache/nuttx/configs/stm3210e-eval/README.txt

 	CONFIG_U[S]ARTn_PARTIY - 0=no parity, 1=odd parity, 2=even parity
 	CONFIG_U[S]ARTn_2STOP - Two stop bits

-	CONFIG_SPI_POLLWAIT - Select to disable interrupt driven SPI support.
+	CONFIG_STM32_SPI_INTERRUPT - Select to enable interrupt driven SPI support.
+Non-interrupt-driven, poll-waiting is recommended if the interrupt rate would be to high in the interrupt driven case.
-	  Poll-waiting is recommended if the interrupt rate would be to high in the interrupt driven case.
+	CONFIG_STM32_SPI_DMA - Use DMA to improve SPI transfer performance.
-	CONFIG_SPI_TXLIMIT - Write this many words to the Tx FIFO before emptying the Rx FIFO.
-If the SPI frequency is high and this value is large, then larger values of this setting may cause Rx FIFO overrun errors.
-Default: half of the Tx FIFO size (4).
+	  Cannot be used with CONFIG_STM32_SPI_INTERRUPT.

 Configurations
 ^^^^^^^^^^^^^^